An adaptive kernel-split quadrature method for parameter-dependent layer potentials: Problem statement

 \section{Problem statement}

-The kernel-split quadrature scheme outlined above is both efficient and accurate when applied to the single and double layer potentials of several PDEs, such as the Laplace, Helmholtz and Stokes equations \cite{Helsing2008,Helsing2015,Ojala2015}.
-However, for the layer potentials of \cref{eq:modhelm,eq:modbi,eq:modstokes}, the scheme can fail completely.
-All of these equations have layer potential kernels including second-kind modified Bessel functions, in the forms $K_0(\alpha|x-y|)$ and/or $K_1(\alpha|x-y|)$.
+The kernel-split quadrature scheme outlined above is both efficient and accurate when applied to the single and double layer potentials of several PDEs, such as the Laplace, Helmholtz and Stokes equations \cite{Helsing2008,Helsing2015,Ojala2015} \revOne{on geometries with a smooth boundary}.
+However, for the modified PDEs \eqref{eq:modhelm}, \eqref{eq:modbi}, and \eqref{eq:modstokes}, the scheme can fail completely.
+All of these equations have layer potential kernels including second-kind modified Bessel functions, of the forms $K_0(\alpha\revTwo{|y-x|})$ and/or $K_1(\alpha\revTwo{|y-x|})$.
 As we shall see, this is problematic for the kernel-split quadrature.